Quasi-isometry invariants of weakly special square complexes

-For a graph $\Gamma$, we use several terminologies: `leaf', `standard subgraph', `standard infinite tree', `boundary cycle' and `(special) cactus'.
-A \textit{leaf} is a vertex of valency 1 and a \textit{standard subgraph} is a non-simply connected subgraph without leaves.
-If $\Gamma$ is a standard subgraph whose fundamental group is a non-abelian free group, then the universal cover of $\Gamma$ is said to be a \textit{standard infinite tree} (which is in particular not homeomorphic to a real line).
-A \textit{cycle} is a standard subgraph whose fundamental group is isomorphic to an infinite cyclic group and an \textit{induced cycle} is a cycle which is a full subgraph.
-If $\Gamma$ is planar, then $\Gamma$ can be considered as the image of an embedding $\Gamma\hookrightarrow \mathbb{R}^2$: For the closures $A_0, \cdots, A_r$ of connected components of $\mathbb{R}^2-\Gamma$, each boundary $\partial{A_i}$ of $A_i$ is a cycle in $\Gamma$, called a \textit{boundary cycle}.
-A \textit{cactus} is a planar graph in which the intersection of any two cycles is an empty set or a vertex; if the intersection is always an empty set, then the cactus will be said to be \textit{special}.
+Let us introduce several graph-related terminologies which we will frequently use: `leaf', `standard (sub)graph', `standard infinite tree', `boundary cycle' and `(simplest) cactus'.
+A \textit{leaf} is a vertex of valency 1.
+A \textit{standard graph} denotes a non-simply connected graph without leaves and a \textit{cycle} is a standard graph whose fundamental group is isomorphic to an infinite cyclic group.
+If a standard graph has the fundamental group isomorphic to a non-abelian free group, then its universal cover is said to be a \textit{standard infinite tree} (we use this term to denote the universal cover of a standard subgraph which is not a cycle).
+If a cycle in a graph is a full subgraph, then it is said to be an \textit{induced cycle}.
+If a graph $\Gamma$ is planar, then $\Gamma$ can be considered as the image of an embedding $\Gamma\hookrightarrow \mathbb{R}^2$: For the closures $A_1, \cdots, A_r$ of connected components of $\mathbb{R}^2-\Gamma$, the boundary $\partial{A_i}$ of each $A_i$ is called a \textit{boundary cycle}.
+A \textit{cactus} is a planar graph in which the intersection of any two (boundary) cycles is an empty set or a vertex; if a cactus is obtained from a tree by attaching at most one cycle to each vertex of the tree, then the cactus will be said to be \textit{simplest}.